shader-slang/spec/types.md

 ------------

 A vector type is written as `vector<T, N>` and represents an \Char{N}-element vector with elements of type \Char{T}.
-The \SpecDef{element type} \Char{T} must be one of the built-in scalar types, and the \SpecDef{element count} \Char{N} must be a specialization-time constant integer.
+The <dfn>element type</dfn> \Char{T} must be one of the built-in scalar types, and the <dfn>element count</dfn> \Char{N} must be a specialization-time constant integer.
 The element count must be between 2 and 4, inclusive.

 A vector type allows subscripting of its elements like an array, but also supports element-wise arithmetic on its elements.
-\SpecDef{Element-wise arithmetic} means mapping unary and binary operators over the elements of a vector to produce a vector of results:
+<dfn>Element-wise arithmetic</dfn> means mapping unary and binary operators over the elements of a vector to produce a vector of results:

 ```
 vector<int,4> a = { 1, 2, 30, 40 };